greggish/markdown-cv/index.md

 ## Publications

+`2026` "The Value of Having Values: Artifacts of Normative Knowledge as Instruments of Collective Self-Governance," in Raymond A, Shackelford SJ, Steinberg J, Mattioli M, eds. _The Environmental Knowledge Commons: Cases and Lessons for Knowledge Sharing._ (p9-24) Cambridge University Press

 `2021`
 "Averting Tragedy of the Resource Directory Anti-Commons," in Foster, S., & Swiney, C. (Eds), _The Cambridge Handbook of Commons Research Innovations_.
 Georgetown University Press. [https://bit.ly/CUPChapter](https://bit.ly/CUPChapter)